vifm/vifm/README.md

 working solutions which are set in stone user is provided with a set of means for customization of Vifm to one's likings.
 Though builtin functionality should be enough for most of use cases.

+_Version 0.15.
+This file last updated on 8 June 2025._

 ## Resources and Contacts ##